 Adult day programs, in-home assistance, visiting nurses and meal delivery

 are just some of the services that can help you manage daily tasks.
 Use our online Community Resource Finder or contact your local Alzheimer's Association® chapter for assistance in finding Alzheimer's care resources in your community.
-Use Alzheimer’s Navigator, our free online tool that helps evaluate your needs, identify action steps and connect with local programs and services.
+Whether you’re living with memory loss or caring for someone who is, ALZNavigator™, an online interactive tool, will guide you to your next steps.

 If you experience signs of stress on a regular basis, consult your doctor.
 Ignoring symptoms can cause your physical and mental health to decline.